romkatv/powerlevel10k/README.md

 ![Powerlevel10k Other Theme Emulation]( https://raw.githubusercontent.com/romkatv/powerlevel10k-media/master/other-theme-emulation.gif)

-Note: [Pure](#pure-compatibility) and Powerlevel9k(#powerlevel9k-compatibility) emulation is
+[Pure](#pure-compatibility) and [Powerlevel9k](#powerlevel9k-compatibility) emulation is built-in.
-built-in.
 To emulate the appearence of other themes, you'll need to write a suitable configuration file.
 The best way to go about it is to run `p10k configure`, select the style that is the closest to your goal and then edit `~/.p10k.zsh`.

 The full range of Powerlevel10k appearance spans from spartan: